 U.S. local elections are facilitated through state and county municipalities.
 Students attending college may register to vote at their local campus addresses or choose to remain registered or register at their permanent or home address.
-The nonpartisan ClemsonVotes coalition has compiled information for all students on state-by-state voter registration: https://www.campusvoteproject.org/state-student-voting-guides.
+The nonpartisan ClemsonVotes coalition has information on voter registration, acquiring absentee ballots, and developing a voting plan.